spotify/helios/docs/authentication.md

-Helios will take care of the boilerplate and glue code necessary to hook into Jersey to call these methods for each HTTP request to a protected resource when authentication is enabled; the plugin only has to specify it's unique logic (parsing HTTP headers, and authenticating the credentials to a user).
+Helios will take care of the boilerplate and glue code necessary to hook into Jersey to call these methods for each HTTP request to a protected resource when authentication is enabled; the plugin only has to specify its unique logic (parsing HTTP headers and authenticating the credentials to a user).

 ##### Adding additional Jersey controllers to Helios
 The optional part of the `ServerAuthentication` interface is